The Mosman Anglican Church. Qld. Australia

 ii] The religious life.
 Discipleship lived apart from the world.

 This paper examines the religious life.
-It is usually a life-style that expresses itself in some form of communalism. ie. the formation of a small community of Christians living independent of the wider dominant society.
-In most cases a commune of consumption (ie. sharing all things, having all things in common), and also, in some cases, a commune of production. (ie. a self-sufficient community where production of life's necessities is shared by community members.)
+It is usually a life-style that expresses itself in some form of communalism, ie., the formation of a small community of Christians living independent of the wider dominant society.
+In most cases a commune of consumption (sharing all things in common), and also, in some cases, a commune of production. (a self-sufficient community where production of life's necessities is shared by community members.)

 St. Francis in the 1200's was to have a marked effect with his community based on the rule of poverty for the purpose of preaching and good works.
 His followers were soon to water down this rule and so a small group called the Fraticelli broke away to re-establish his rule of poverty.
 They believed in total poverty and self-sacrifice, opposing power, property and wealth.
-They were evangelistic, apocalyptic (ie. they believed Jesus was soon to come to set up His kingdom), mystical (ie. they sought to experience union with Jesus) and communal.
+They were evangelistic, apocalyptic (they believed Jesus was soon to come to set up his kingdom), mystical (they sought to experience union with Jesus) and communal.

 During the late middle ages, especially the 1300's, mysticism flourished and stimulated the formation of simple communal groups throughout Europe.
-Mysticism tended to be affected by Neo Platonic thought and therefore, was not always Biblical.
-Echart is the best example.
+Mysticism tended to be affected by neoplatonic thought and therefore, was not always Biblical.
+Echart was one of the foremost leaders of this movement.
 He taught that each soul is a spark of the uncreated light from which all reality stems.
 The way to that light is through contemplation.
-Small groups of his followers developed simple household communes for the purpose of prayer, Bible study and good works, while waiting for the inner light.
+Small groups of his followers developed simple household communes for the purpose of prayer, Bible study and good works to facilitate the inner light.
 The Quakers and Mennonites have their roots here.